Pealie/Thin-Pod-Hackster.io/README.md

-# Thin‑Pod — Vibration Fault‑Detection Pod (Hackster "Best of 2025”)
+# Thin‑Pod — Vibration Fault‑Detection Pod (Hackster'Best of 2025')

 A small, field‑deployable **vibration sensing pod** for rotating machinery that streams raw vibration windows to a nearby gateway for **DSP + TinyML anomaly/fault detection**.